How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 Bespoke or advanced digitalisation projects

-Who Is Eligible for NCSS Tech-and-GO!
-Funding?
+Who Is Eligible for NCSS TSS Funding?

 Eligibility is intentionally broad to support SSAs at different scales.
 Your organisation must be: